npmcdn-to-unpkg-bot/jsvalley.github.io/_posts/2016-05-28-how-to-have-a-website-in-5-minutes.md

 Save all of files that you have, then visit http://`<<your account>>`.github.io.
 Then you will see your website up and running.

-Here is the result on the web site
+Here is the result on the web site.
 ![Imgur](http://i.imgur.com/KHpocwz.png)

 And you can take a look at the source code [here](https://github.com/jsvalley/jsvalley.github.io/tree/0.1.0).